 - Fushimi Inari Shrine (Kyoto)

-While Shinmei torii features simple and quaint design, Myojin torii seems relatively modern and has the typical appearance of torii gates which many of us know.
+While Shinmei torii features a simple and quaint design, Myojin torii is relatively modern and has the typical appearance of torii gates which many of us know.

 Meaning behind colors of torii gates